JiasenZheng/Marker_Assembling_Robot/README.md

 `roslaunch group4 planning_sim.launch`

 Manipulation also relies on a python package called manipulation with translational, array position, and verification utilities.
+A scene.yaml files is used for specifying parameters in the plan_scene node and the main manipulation movements scene elsewhere in the project.

 ### Vision
 #### Install OpenCV